DTUAqua/spict/README.md

 ## Help files

 There is currently no manual or vignette for the package.
 A reasonable documentation is included in the package as help texts associated with each function (some may not be fully up-to-date).
-These can be accessed in the usual R manner by writing e.g. ?check.inp.
-A pdf compiling help texts for all function can be downloaded [`here`](http://mwpedersen.dk/spicthelp.pdf).
-As a new user a good start is to read ?check.inp and ?fit.spict.
+These can be accessed in the usual R manner by writing e.g. ```?check.inp```.
+A pdf compiling help texts for all functions can be downloaded [`here`](http://mwpedersen.dk/spicthelp.pdf).
+As a new user a good start is to read ```?check.inp``` and ```?fit.spict```.

 ## Package requirements